-Hearty enough to be a vegetarian entree, Spiced Tomato Cauliflower helps keep your immune system strong and healthy, deliciously, especially during flu season.
+Hearty enough to be a vegetarian entree, Cauliflower Tomato Curry helps keep your immune system strong and healthy, deliciously, especially during flu season.

 Before dinner I felt fine.
 During dinner I noticed a scratchy throat.
-After dinner, I knew something was wrong.
+After dinner, I was sick.

 The number of days you can spread the flu before symptoms develop and up to 5 to 7 days after becoming sick.
 Yikes!
 You don’t even know you’re sick ;-(